moj-analytical-services/user-guidance/source/documentation/data-documentation/amazon-s3.md

 If you know an admin of the bucket you require access to, you should ask them to add you to the data access group.

-If you do not know any of the admins of the bucket you require access to, you can ask the Analytical Platform team to add you to the data access group on the [#ap_admin_request](https://asdslack.slack.com/messages/CBLAGCQG6/) Slack channel or by [email](mailto:analytical_platform@digital.justice.gov.uk).
+If you do not know any of the admins of the bucket you require access to, you can ask the Analytical Platform team to add you to the data access group on the [#ap_admin_request](https://asdslack.slack.com/messages/CBLAGCQG6/).

 When requesting access to a bucket, you should specify the name of the bucket and the level of access you require.
 You should only request access to data that you have a genuine business need to access and should only request the lowest level of access required for you to complete your work.
 You may be required to demonstrate the business need for you to access a bucket if requested by a bucket admin or an information asset owner (IAO).

 ### Manage access to a bucket

-Bucket admins can currently only manage access to warehouse data sources in the Analytical Platform [control panel](https://cpanel-master.services.alpha.mojanalytics.xyz/).
+Bucket admins can currently only manage access to warehouse data sources in the Analytical Platform [control panel](https://controlpanel.services.alpha.mojanalytics.xyz/).
 You cannot manage access to buckets directly in the Amazon S3 console.

-To manage access to a warehouse data source:
+To manage access to a data source:

-1. Go to the Analytical Platform [control panel](https://cpanel-master.services.alpha.mojanalytics.xyz).
+1. Go to the Analytical Platform [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).
-2. Select the __Warehouse data__ tab.
+2. Select the __Warehouse data__ tab or the __Webapp data__ tab, as relevant.
-3. Select the name of the warehouse data source you want to manage.
+3. Select the name of the data source you want to manage.

 To add a new user to the data access group:

 1. Type the user's GitHub username into the input field labelled __Grant access to this data to other users__.
 2. Select the user from the drop-down list.
+3. Select the required data access level.
+4. Either leave the 'Paths' field blank or enter a list of paths to provide restricted access.
-3. Select __Grant access__.
+5. Select __Grant access__.

 To edit the access level of a user:

 1. Select __Edit access level__ next to the name of the user.
-2. Select the checkbox next to the access level you wish to grant the user.
+2. Select required data access level.
+3. Either leave the 'Paths' field blank or enter a list of paths to provide restricted access.
-3. Select __Save__.
+4. Select __Save__.

 To remove a user from the data access group: